Seahawks waive leading tackler ahead of 49ers' Week 11 game

 Dodson started all nine games for Seattle and led the team in tackles with 71 (41 solo, 30 assists).

-The 26-year-old Dodson spent his first four seasons in the NFL with the Buffalo Bills after going undrafted in 2019.
+The 26-year-old Dodson spent his first four NFL seasons with the Buffalo Bills after going undrafted in 2019.

-He signed a one-year deal with Seattle in free agency and primarily operated as the team's middle linebacker.
-He then shifted to the weakside after Ernest Jones IV arrived from the Tennessee Titans to play down the middle.
+He signed a one-year free-agent contract with Seattle and primarily operated as the team's middle linebacker.
+He then shifted to the weak side after Ernest Jones IV arrived from the Tennessee Titans to play down the middle.

-Rookie fourth-rounder Tyrice Knight and Drake Thomas, a second-year undrafted linebacker, are possible candidates to replace Dodson's role.
+Rookie fourth-round draft pick Tyrice Knight and second-year undrafted linebacker Drake Thomas are possible candidates to assume Dodson's role.

 San Francisco 49ers